Definition and Examples of Deductive Reasoning

 Understand its value in the workplace

 Deductive reasoning represents an important form of logical reasoning that is widely applied in many different industries and valued by employers.
 This kind of reasoning sometimes is referred to as top-down thinking or moving from the general to the specific.
 By highlighting your deductive reasoning throughout your job search, you can show employers you know how to use logic to benefit the organization.

 What Is Deductive Reasoning?

 Employees who accept established premises and formulate approaches to their work based on those premises are using their deductive reasoning skills.
 Overall, they are guided by the philosophy, policies, and procedures embraced by their organization.
 They hold any standards of the department or organization to be true.

 In their day-to-day activity, they are guided by their knowledge of the job, company, and industry (including the most recent industry trends) as they make decisions and solve problems.

 There are many ways deductive reasoning can be applied, but these are a few examples:

-- A consumer products company accepts the premise that professional women are overloaded with family and work responsibilities and strapped for time.
-From this, they deduce they can be successful marketing hair coloring product that can be applied in less time than their competition's hair coloring product.
+1. A consumer products firm believes that professional women are overloaded with family and work responsibilities and strapped for time.
+Therefore, they advertise that their hair coloring product can be applied in less time than their competition's hair coloring product.